cullophid/barely-functional/README.md

 ```

 ### props :: [String] -> Object -> [a | void 0]
-returns a list of values related to the specified properties.
+Returns a list of values related to the specified properties.

 ```js
 _.props(['a', 'b', 'c'], {a:1 b: 2, c: 3})